 How can we do better?
 Well, let's just solve for the initial single premium which does lead to the right outcome at the end of the contract.
-That directly leads us to the corresponding interest rate that should have been chosen and I have called this “adjusted”.
+That directly leads us to the corresponding interest rate that should have been chosen for pricing and I have called this “adjusted”.
 Having already used the word approach to distinguish between MtM and Off, I have called these stages.

 For the endowment, suppose that the MtM and Off (baseline) initial interest rates were i_0 and j_0 and that the required (adjusted) interest rate is k (SAME for MtM and Off).

 By including more and better information, I reckon that smoothing will normally lead to better long-term results than marking to market.
 Formally, I believe that j_0 should be closer to k than i_0 is and that is what I have been considering in the required adjustments section.